 This routine requests that a font be opened.
 The client argument is used by the font library only in connection with suspending/restarting the request.
-The flags argument specifi es some behaviour for the library and can be any of:
+The flags argument specifies some behaviour for the library and can be any of:

+'''

 / OpenFont flags /

 #define FontLoadInfo 0x0001

 #define FontLoadProps 0x0002

 #define FontLoadMetrics 0x0004

 #define FontLoadBitmaps 0x0008

-#define FontLoadAll 0x000f

-#define FontOpenSync 0x0010
+'''

-The various fi elds specify which portions of the font should be loaded at this time.
+The various fields specify which portions of the font should be loaded at this time.
 When FontOpenSync is specified, this routine will not return until all of the requested portions are loaded.
 Otherwise, this routine may return Suspended.
-When the presented font name is actually an alias for some other font name, FontName Alias is returned, and the actual font name is stored in the location pointed to by the alias argument as a null-terminated string.
+When the presented font name is actually an alias for some other font name, FontNameAlias is returned, and the actual font name is stored in the location pointed to by the alias argument as a null-terminated string.